OmniSharp/omnisharp-sublime/README.md

  ```

 #OmniSharpServer Settings
-The Sublime plugin communicates to OmniSharp Server which has various availiable settings stored in a `config.json` file.
+The Sublime plugin communicates to OmniSharp Server which has various available settings stored in a `config.json` file.
 By default the location of this file is in a folder under the Sublime OmniSharp packages folder called `PrebuiltOmniSharpServer` and there is also a user specific plugin setting that specifies the location of this `config.json` file.
 To prevent your settings being overridden on new releases of the Sublime package, we recommend you store your `config.json` file somewhere other than the default location.
 Once you have taken a copy of `config.json` and put it somewhere safe you will need to update the Sublime plugin's user setting called `"omnisharp_server_config_location"`.

 #Format Document Settings